Sunday, May 28, 2023

-So I repeated it last year, to the same result, and then made a promise to myself that I would read the same series of books, every autumn, or any time I needed to emotionally cocoon a little.
+So I repeated it last year, to the same result, and then made a promise to myself that I would read the same series of self-help books, every autumn, or any time I needed to emotionally cocoon a little.
 There’s something about pulling out your favourite books that feels a bit like pulling out your favourite comfy layers – and we could all do with a little bit more cosiness right now.

 If you’ve had a shock, or an illness, and you’d like to hibernate for a while, please.